Porting to Python 3 - The Book Site

 Summary

 In general, if you write end-user software, you can just switch to Python 3, starting with a one-time run of 2to3 on your code.
-If you write a Python package you want to support both Python 2 and Python 3 at the same time, and the easiest way to do that is to use Distributes 2to3-support.
+If you write a Python package you want to support both Python 2 and Python 3 at the same time, and you can drop Python 2.5 support, try first to support Python 2 and 3 without 2to3 conversion.

 Footnotes